 It’s easy for people to make predictions about the future.
 But being right in your vision (of the future) is incredibly difficult (and helped by the fact that bad predictions are rarely looked back on and lambasted for being wrong).

 What we can, and often do, do though is to look to our peers – and their aggregated plans, actions, and opinions – to understand how they are thinking about the future and the plans they have in place to get there.

 You’ve probably read a number of reports, or even participated in the supporting surveys, around hot topics such as:

 - Internet of Things (IoT)

 But have you ever seen a survey and report solely related to CX and ITSM (and the IT service desk)?

-The signs of the growing CX adoption are already here
+The signs of growing adoption are already here

-Existing statistics from the Service Desk Institute (SDI) and HDI – such as what’s currently driving ITSM toolset changes (it’s delivering a better CX according to HDI) – definitely point to the growing importance of CX in the context of the IT service desk.
+Existing statistics from the Service Desk Institute (SDI) and HDI – such as what’s currently driving ITSM toolset changes (it’s delivering a better Customer Experience according to HDI) – definitely point to the growing importance of CX in the context of the IT service desk.

 And our own survey into what ITSM.tools readers want/need help with in 2018 (and beyond) shows CX as a top-5 item (based on respondents choosing 5 options from a list of 25):